Luxury Car Tax Set To Increase

 Although the changes are only expected to affect cars purchased after 2001.
 These car owners could be facing increases of up to £200.
-The exact figures are not yet known, but the problem is that many average income households may also fall in to this catagory.
+The exact figures are not yet known, but the problem is that many average-income households may also fall into this category.
 Labour backbenchers have now signed a Commons motion urging ministers to re-think the proposals before the new rates come into force.

 According to MSN News Labour MP Ronnie Campbell is reported to have said "When people get their road tax letter through the door next year and find they have got an extra £200 to pay - well, I don't have to say any more, do I?
 The motorist is taking the brunt again."